keirthana/anbox-cloud-docs/howto/instance/backup-and-restore.md

 `include`    | Include files in resulting tarball with a wildcard `exclude`    | Exclude files in resulting tarball with a wildcard

-Please refer to the pattern syntax [here](https://golang.org/pkg/path/filepath/#Match).
+Please refer to the pattern syntax [in the Go documentation](https://golang.org/pkg/path/filepath/#Match).

 For example, with the following filters: